Microsoft Device Service Terms and Conditions

-If you send a special edition or custom Microsoft Device to Microsoft for Service, Microsoft will use best efforts to return the same or similar special edition or custom Microsoft Device to you; this will depend on its availability at the time of Service (special or custom editions may be out of production or inventory).
-Microsoft does not warrant or guarantee that we will be able to do so, as it may be commercially impracticable.
+If you send a special edition Microsoft Device to Microsoft for Service, Microsoft will use commercially reasonable efforts to return the same or similar special edition Microsoft Device to you; this will depend on its availability at the time of Service (special editions may no longer be available).
+Microsoft reserves the right to replace the Microsoft Device with a similar or better Microsoft Device.

 If you have any questions, please contact support at http://support.microsoft.com

-Microsoft is not responsible and this post-service warranty does not apply (and Microsoft may not offer service even for a fee) to:
+Microsoft is not responsible and this post-Service warranty does not apply (and Microsoft may not offer service even for a fee) to:

 IF ANY DEVICE SHOULD BE DAMAGED OR LOST WHILE IN MICROSOFT’S CUSTODY, MICROSOFT’S LIABILITY WILL BE LIMITED TO THE COST OF REPAIR OR REPLACEMENT OF THE AFFECTED MICROSOFT DEVICE.
-IF YOUR LAW PERMITS YOU TO RECOVER DAMAGES DESPITE THIS LIMITATION, MICROSOFT’S ENTIRE LIABILITY TO YOU FOR DAMAGES ARISING FROM ANY CAUSE WHATSOEVER WITH RESPECT TO THE SERVICE OF YOUR MICROSOFT DEVICE, WHETHER DUE TO MICROSOFT’S NEGLIGENCE OR TO ANY OTHER REASON, IS LIMITED TO DIRECT DAMAGES UP TO THE GREATER OF: (i) THE COST TO REPAIR OR REPLACE THE MICROSOFT DEVICE; OR (ii) THE TOTAL AMOUNT YOU PAY TO MICROSOFT FOR THE SERVICE.
+IF YOUR LAW PERMITS YOU TO RECOVER DAMAGES DESPITE THIS LIMITATION, MICROSOFT’S ENTIRE LIABILITY TO YOU FOR DAMAGES ARISING FROM ANY CAUSE WHATSOEVER WITH RESPECT TO THE SERVICE OF YOUR MICROSOFT DEVICE, WHETHER DUE TO MICROSOFT’S NEGLIGENCE OR TO ANY OTHER CAUSE—AND YOUR ONLY REMEDY—IS LIMITED TO DIRECT DAMAGES UP TO THE GREATER OF: (i) THE COST TO REPAIR OR REPLACE THE MICROSOFT DEVICE; OR (ii) THE TOTAL AMOUNT YOU PAY TO MICROSOFT FOR THE SERVICE.
 MICROSOFT HAS NO LIABILITY WHATSOEVER FOR INDIRECT, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES, SUCH AS LOST PROFITS OR REVENUE.
 MICROSOFT HAS NO LIABILITY FOR LOSS OF OR DAMAGE TO DATA OR SOFTWARE APPLICATIONS WHILE PERFORMING SERVICE.
-YOUR ONLY REMEDY IS TO SEEK RECOVERY OF DAMAGES AGAINST MICROSOFT IN AN AMOUNT NOT TO EXCEED (i) THE COST TO REPAIR OR REPLACE THE MICROSOFT DEVICE; OR (ii) THE TOTAL AMOUNT YOU PAY TO MICROSOFT FOR THE SERVICE.

 Microsoft may subcontract with third-party service providers to service your Microsoft Device.

-(i) Disputes Involving $75,000 or Less.
+- Disputes Involving $75,000 or Less.
 Microsoft will promptly reimburse your filing fees and pay the AAA’s and arbitrator’s fees and expenses.
-If you reject Microsoft’s last written settlement offer made before the arbitrator was appointed (“Microsoft’s last written offer”), your dispute goes all the way to an arbitrator’s decision (called an “award”), and the arbitrator awards you more than Microsoft’s last written offer, Microsoft will: (i) pay the greater of the award or $1,000; (ii) pay your reasonable attorney’s fees, if any; and (iii) reimburse any expenses (including expert witness fees and costs) that your attorney reasonably accrues for investigating, preparing, and pursuing your claim in arbitration.
-The arbitrator will determine the amount of fees, costs, and expenses unless you and Microsoft agree on them.
+If you reject our last written settlement offer made before the arbitrator was appointed, your dispute goes all the way to an arbitrator’s decision (called an “award”), and the arbitrator awards you more than this last written offer, we will: (i) pay the greater of the award or $1,000; (ii) pay your reasonable attorney’s fees, if any; and (iii) reimburse any expenses (including expert witness fees and costs) that your attorney reasonably accrues for investigating, preparing, and pursuing your claim in arbitration.

-(ii) Disputes Involving More Than $75,000.
+- Disputes Involving More than $75,000.
 The AAA rules will govern payment of filing fees and the AAA’s and arbitrator’s fees and expenses.

 United States.
-If you live in (or if a business your principal place of business is in) the United States, the laws of your State of residence (or if a business your principal place of business) govern the interpretation of this Agreement, claims for breach of it, and all other claims (including consumer protection, unfair competition, implied warranty, and tort claims), regardless of conflict of law principles, except that the FAA governs all provisions relating to arbitration.
+If you live in (or, if a business, your principal place of business is in) the United States, the laws of your State of residence (or, if a business, your principal place of business) govern the interpretation of this Agreement, claims for breach of it, and all other claims (including consumer protection, unfair competition, implied warranty, and tort claims), regardless of conflict of laws principles, except that the FAA governs all provisions relating to arbitration.
 You consent to the exclusive jurisdiction and venue of state and federal courts in King County, Washington, USA for all disputes relating to the Service or this Agreement that are heard in court (not arbitration and not small claims court).

 Canada.
-If you live in (or if a business your principal place of business is in) Canada, the laws of your Province of residence (or if a business your principal place of business) govern the interpretation of this Agreement, claims for breach of it, and all other claims (including consumer protection, unfair competition, implied warranty, and tort claims), regardless of conflict of law principles.
+If you live in (or, if a business, your principal place of business is in) Canada, the laws of your Province of residence (or, if a business, your principal place of business) govern the interpretation of this Agreement, claims for breach of it, and all other claims (including consumer protection, unfair competition, implied warranty, and tort claims), regardless of conflict of laws principles.
 You consent to the exclusive jurisdiction and venue of courts in Ontario for all disputes relating to the Service or this Agreement

 Elsewhere.
-If you live (or if a business your principal place of business is located) outside the United States or Canada, the laws of your country of residence (or if a business your principal place of business) govern the interpretation of this Agreement, claims for breach of it, and all other claims (including consumer protection, unfair competition, implied warranty, and tort claims), regardless of conflict of law principles.
+If you live (or, if a business, your principal place of business is located) outside the United States or Canada, the laws of your country of residence (or, if a business, your principal place of business) govern the interpretation of this Agreement, claims for breach of it, and all other claims (including consumer protection, unfair competition, implied warranty, and tort claims), regardless of conflict of laws principles.